Chart Color Schemes

 Bacchus Marsh lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Bacchus Marsh's population is estimated at around 8,157 as of Nov 2025.
-This reflects an increase of 349 people (4.5%) since the 2021 Census, which reported a population of 7,808 people.
+The population of Bacchus Marsh is estimated at around 8,157 as of Feb 2026.
+This reflects an increase since the 2021 Census which reported a population of 7,808 people.
 The change is inferred from the resident population of 7,860 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 120 validated new addresses since the Census date.
-This level of population equates to a density ratio of 744 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+This level of population equates to a density ratio of 744 persons per square kilometer.
 Over the past decade, Bacchus Marsh has demonstrated resilient growth patterns with a compound annual growth rate of 3.3%, outpacing the SA4 region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 48.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Population growth for the suburb was primarily driven by interstate migration contributing approximately 48.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, an above median population growth of national statistical areas is projected, with Bacchus Marsh expected to expand by 2,083 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 29.5% in total over the 17 years.
+Considering the projected demographic shifts, an above median population growth of national statistical areas is projected, with the suburb expected to expand by 2,109 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 29.7% in total over the 17 years.

 Frequently Asked Questions - Population